zeruhur/plerion/_five_galaxies/en/02_the_charted_space.md

 **Description:** The Small Magellanic Cloud is a dwarf irregular galaxy with a chaotic structure, characterized by a multitude of young stars, nebulae, and clusters.

--   **Notable Systems:**
+-   **Notable Systems & Clusters:**
-    -   **System 1:** The Wrulan Empire, a dominant power led by the Tesu species.
+    -   **The Wrulan Empire:** a dominant power led by the Tesu species.
 This system houses the capital of the Wrulan Empire and serves as a center for their territorial claims.
-    -   **System 2:** The Hetsusian Dominion, a region controlled by the Confederacy of Enthor.
+    -   **The Hetsusian Dominion:** a region controlled by the Confederacy of Enthor.
 The Hetsu species dominates this area, leveraging their intimidating size and territorial instincts.
-    -   **System 3:** The Omalian Collective, a cluster of star systems inhabited by the Omale species.
+    -   **The Omalian Collective:** a cluster of star systems inhabited by the Omale species.
 The Omalian Collective operates as a cooperative society, utilizing their unique physiology to thrive in diverse environments.
-    -   **System 4:** The Independent Human Colonies, small colonies of human settlers scattered throughout the Small Magellanic Cloud, seeking independence from major powers.
+    -   **The Independent Human Colonies:** small colonies of human settlers scattered throughout the Small Magellanic Cloud, seeking independence from major powers.
 -   **Exploration and Mapping Efforts:** Exploration and mapping efforts within the Small Magellanic Cloud have revealed the presence of various habitable planets, resources, and celestial phenomena.
 Notable expeditions have been undertaken by the Wrulan Empire to expand their territories.
 -   **Distinctive Traits:** The Small Magellanic Cloud is known for its dynamic and turbulent nature, with frequent supernova explosions, active star-forming regions, and nebulae.
 It provides a visually captivating backdrop for exploration and scientific study.
 -   **Dominant Species:** The dominant species in the Small Magellanic Cloud include the Tesu, Hetsu, and Omale.
 Each species controls and influences their respective territories within the Wrulan Empire, Confederacy of Enthor, and Omalian Collective.